edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-07-17-cyberbullying-training-for-teachers.md

 It's a rare person who would argue that [nurturing caring community members](https://www.commonsense.org/education/articles/teachers-essential-guide-to-cyberbullying-prevention){:target="_blank"} in and out of the classroom is a bad thing, but teachers are arguably the most pressed for time of any group of workers.
 A cyberbullying training for teachers needs to be simultaneously wide-ranging and laser-focused to fit into their current time demands.

-Here’s how to meet that challenge.
+Here’s how to roll-out cyberbullying training for teachers:

+* Include only relevant topics
+* Identify trainees
+* Create simulations for "real-life" experiences
+* Teach the basics on how to handle and report issues

 ### Include only relevant topics